 Field-hunting tip

-Look in metasomatic rocks and skarns country — that is the host setting where chestermanite typically forms.
+Look in metasomatic rocks and skarns country, the host setting where chestermanite typically forms.
 If you start seeing calcite, diopside, forsterite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating masses habit, so train your eye for that shape before scanning the outcrop.